-World Premiere · Q&As with Tania Cypriano on Sept.
-28 & 29This remarkable documentary captures the emotional and physical journey of surgical transitioning, as experienced by patients at New York’s Mount Sinai Hospital under the guidance of groundbreaking surgeon Dr. Jess Ting.
+World Premiere · Q&A with Tania Cypriano, Michelle Hayashi, Dr. Ting, Mahogany & Garnet on Oct.
+1This remarkable documentary captures the emotional and physical journey of surgical transitioning, as experienced by patients at New York’s Mount Sinai Hospital under the guidance of groundbreaking surgeon Dr. Jess Ting.

-World Premiere · Q&As with Ivy Meeropol, Michael Meeropol, Julie Goldman, Carolyn Hepburn, and Chris Clements, on Sept.
-29 & Sept.
-30This thorough and mesmerizing documentary takes an appropriately unflinching look at the life and death of Roy Cohn, the closeted, conservative American lawyer whose first job out of law school was prosecuting filmmaker Ivy Meeropol’s grandparents, Julius and Ethel Rosenberg.
+World Premiere · Q&A with Ivy Meeropol, Julie Goldman, and Chris Clements on Oct.
+13This thorough and mesmerizing documentary takes an appropriately unflinching look at the life and death of Roy Cohn, the closeted, conservative American lawyer whose first job out of law school was prosecuting filmmaker Ivy Meeropol’s grandparents, Julius and Ethel Rosenberg.

-World Premiere · Q&As with Lynn Novick, Sarah Botstein & subjects on Sept.
-28 & 30Veteran filmmaker Lynn Novick’s intimate documentary event is a four-part chronicle of a handful of ambitious and inspiring incarcerated students as they work towards their college diplomas in the Bard Prison Initiative.
+World Premiere · Q&A with Lynn Novick, Sarah Botstein, and subjects on October 12Veteran filmmaker Lynn Novick’s intimate documentary event is a four-part chronicle of a handful of ambitious and inspiring incarcerated students as they work towards their college diplomas in the Bard Prison Initiative.

-U.S. Premiere · Q&As with Alla Kovgan on Sept.
-29 & Oct.
-1This painstakingly constructed new documentary charts the artistic evolution of choreographer Merce Cunningham and immerses the viewer in the precise rhythms and dynamic movements of his work through a 3D process that allows us to step inside the dance.
+Q&As with Alla Kovgan on January 25This painstakingly constructed new documentary charts the artistic evolution of choreographer Merce Cunningham and immerses the viewer in the precise rhythms and dynamic movements of his work through a 3D process that allows us to step inside the dance.

 World Premiere · Q&As with Manny Kirchheimer on Sept.
 28 & 29Manny Kirchheimer has meticulously restored and constructed 16mm black-and-white footage that he and Walter Hess shot in New York between 1958 and 1960, creating a lustrous evocation of a different rhythm of life.
 Preceded by Suite No. 1, Prelude, Nicholas Ma’s short, loving portrait of his legendary father, Yo-Yo Ma, recording Bach’s Cello Suites.